From a cyborg manifesto to hacking humanity, read this artist’s tech-themed poetry created on the spot

 Showed up on my timeline

-At 3am while on a train in DC
+At 3 a.m. while on a train in D.C.

 These earrings were on a small site on my toolbar